 - VMware Cloud Director database server

 - If possible, route traffic between VMware Cloud Director servers, vSphere, and NSX over a dedicated private network.

 - Virtual switches and distributed virtual switches that support provider networks must be isolated from each other.
 They cannot share the same layer 2 physical network segment.

-Use NFSv4 for the transfer service storage.
-NFSv3, does not offer in-transit encryption for integrity and confidentiality.
-NFSv3 services cannot authenticate users to enforce the proper access control to files.
-Additional information about configuring and securing the VMware Cloud Director transfer service is available in VMware Knowledge Base article 2086127.
+- Use NFSv4 for transfer service storage.
+The most common NFS version, NFSv3, does not offer on transit encryption which in some configurations might enable in-flight sniffing or tampering with data being transferred.
+Threats inherent in NFSv3 are described in the SANS white paper NFS Security in Both Trusted and Untrusted Environments.
+Additional information about configuring and securing the VMware Cloud Director transfer service is available lin VMware Knowledge Base article 2086127.